spernica/exchange-nette/README.md

 ```

 ## Request
-Create url with parameter currency and change value.
+Create url with parameter currency and change value and check cookie.
 ```url
 /?currency=USD
 ```